ivanjaenm/al-folio/_pages/about.md

 I completed a MS in Computer Science at the wonderful [CIMAT-Guanajuato](http://pcc.cimat.mx/) (Mexico) where I conducted research in stochastic optimization advised by [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/).
 I did an internship working with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) in probabilistic modeling for optimization and machine learning.
 I received my BS degree in Computer Engineering from Instituto Tecnologico de Veracruz (Mexico) advised by [Dr. Rafael Rivera](https://scholar.google.com.mx/citations?hl=en&user=UoFV9LAAAAAJ).
 I completed my BS thesis in the CIMAT [undergraduate research thesis program](https://www.cimat.mx/oferta-educativa/tesis-de-licenciatura/).

-Amazed to explore how **basic research** is transformed into **technology** I started my professional career working in the financial industry as a quant developer, after that I worked in Microsoft as a data science engineer.
+Amazed to explore how **basic research** is transformed into **technology** I started my professional career in the financial industry as a quant developer, after that, I worked in Microsoft as a data science engineer.
 I'm skilled in C++, Python and modern software engineering best practices.

 I'm proudly :mexico: and also interested in contribuiting to diversity and visibility efforts in STEM communities.